microsoft/YamUI/src/components/Icon/Icon.md

-This component renders an SVG icon.
+### Notes for use

-We're currently not supporting `aria-label` as it is being specified by wrapper components.
+Adding an `aria-label` to the icon is not supported, as it is being specified by wrapper components.
 For example, `Button` adds `aria-label` when it renders its `Icon` component.

-The `block` prop may be necessary to remove extra line-height.
+The `block` prop may be necessary to remove extra `line-height`.

 ### Examples